Everything You Need to Know About Comparing Stitch Fix and Wantable

 Stitch Fix and Wantable both have a referral program.

 The standard Stitch Fix referral bonus is $25 for both you and the person that signs up using your referral link.
 Wantable only give a referral bonus to the giver, and the person signing up does not get any referral link.
-Periodically, Wantable will give a referral bonus to the person signing up but it seems to be temporary and at random times throughout the year.
-Keep reading for my referral links.
+Keep reading for my referral link just for my readers which does give you $25 off your first edit!

 The winner in this section: Stitch Fix